 Our intimate relationships teach us more than about the hearts of the ones we love.
 They teach us about ourselves.
-There is no greater people growing machine than that of love.
+There is no greater people-growing machine than that of love.

 Our culture often views love as some fuzzy thing that gets passed around and makes you feel warm inside.
-But as all of us know, this happens only part of the time.
+But as all of us know, this happens only some part of the time.
 The other part is full of anxiety, confusion, and frustration.

 Having problems in our relationships are inevitable.
 Even our soulmates cause issues sometimes.
 According to John Gottman, couples disagree on unsolvable never-ending issues 69% of the time.

 While many see conflict as a sign of incompatibility, conflicts that most couples experience are signals that the relationship needs growth to occur.